 A.) After a hearing, with notice to the Commonwealth and the defendant, the Court may void a person's participation in pretrial diversion upon a showing of failure to comply with the conditions of diversion or failure to make satisfactory progress.
 [AOC Form 347, styled Order Voiding Pretrial Diversion of a Class D Felony, is available for this purpose.]

 B.) If an order of pretrial diversion is voided, the defendant shall be sentenced according to law, based on his or her prior plea of guilt/plea pursuant to North Carolina v.
 Alford.
-When revocation is ordered, a full updated PSI will be ordered and a sentencing hearing must be scheduled].
+A full updated PSI will be ordered and a sentencing hearing must be scheduled].

 C.) Under KRS 533.256 (2), the same criteria applicable to a probation revocation hearing applies to a proceeding to void an order granting diversion.
 Pursuant to KRE 1101(d)(5), the Rules of Evidence are inapplicable in miscellaneous proceedings such as those revoking probation.
 A proceeding to determine whether an order granting diversion should be voided also constitutes a miscellaneous proceeding and therefore the Rules of Evidence are inapplicable to such hearings.